 .NET Blogs to Follow - The Ultimate List

-Back in the days, books were the only way to gain knowledge.
+Back in the day, books were the only way to gain knowledge.
 I remember spending hundreds of hours in book stores and in the local library, digging up old books about programming.
 Fast forward to 2017 and my focus has almost entirely shifted to blogs.
 Here's my personal list of my recommendations for .NET blogs to follow.
+This blog post is part of our Learn about .NET series.

 Really don't need any introduction.
 Scott's blog is one of the best resources for .NET developers.
 Besides blogging about .NET, Scott also writes a lot of interesting posts about productivity.